-Our community has been through a lot over the last year or so, and all of us are looking forward to resuming our normal habits and routines.
+Our community has been through a lot over the past few years, and all of us are looking forward to resuming our normal habits and routines.
 While many things have changed, one thing has remained the same: our commitment to your safety.

 Infection control has always been a top priority for our practice.
 Our office follows the recommendations set forth by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).
 We follow the activities of these agencies so that we are up-to-date on any new rulings or guidance that may be issued.
 We do this to make sure that our infection control procedures are current and adhere to each agencies’ recommendations.
 Given the world’s recent COVID-19/coronavirus pandemic, our infection control processes have been enhanced, ensuring that when you receive care, it is both safe and comfortable.